kurtfm/readable-project/README.md

 # Readable Project

-This project was created and submitted as the first project in the Udacity React Nanodegree.
+This project was created and submitted as the second project in the Udacity React Nanodegree.
 The project utilizes the provided server/APIs to complete the requirements.

 ## Run Project Locally